 Funding Your MWEE

 While grants are wonderful to help kick-start a project, they are not meant to provide long-term support.
-In fact, many grant makers ask for a sustainability plan as part of their application process.
-The information from the previous section on Building Awareness can also be used to put together a communications plan that generates the excitement and momentum that can lead to longer-term support for the MWEE.
+In fact, many grantmakers ask for a sustainability plan as a part of their application process.
+Review our Sustaining your MWEE page for ideas on how to generate excitement and momentum that can lead to a sustained MWEE.